karaganis/influencemapping.org/practices/index.md

 ## Publish
-_Putting your story out there is when it can be able to create impact.
-But with data stories, allowing others to build on your result can be the difference between satisfying accolades by your peers and actual real world impact._
+_Making your data tell a compelling story is critical.
+Allowing others to build on your results may have the larger real world impact._
   * <a href="http://influencemapping.org/practices/present-data" target="_blank">Present Data</a>: _Make your data tell its story and engage your audience_
   * <a href="http://influencemapping.org/practices/describe-data" target="_blank">Describe Data</a>: _Explain where your data is coming from and how its structure_
   * <a href="http://influencemapping.org/practices/facilitate-data-reuse" target="_blank">Facilitate Data</a>: _Make it easier for others to reuse and build on your data_